Roger Avary Brings 'Paradise Lost' to Life With AI at Ex Machina Studios

 Milton's poem follows Satan's rebellion in Heaven and the fall of Adam and Eve.
 As a cinematic subject, it sits in the category of projects that major studios have circled and abandoned for decades: the scale is immense, the source material is in the public domain, and the theology makes studio marketing departments nervous.
 No major adaptation has made it to production.

 AI changes the cost equation.
 Ex Machina Studios' producers described the production as "preserving the primacy of real actors, human-authored narratives, and guild-aligned production practices" while using AI for world building.
-The distinction matters: the AI is building the environments, not replacing the cast.
+The distinction matters.
+The AI is building the environments, not replacing the cast.

 Avary's Argument for AI Production